Bluescape/helm-chart/README.md

 ## Bluescape Helm Repo

+## Adding charts

+Simply add the chart source in the `helm-chart-sources` directory.
+Commit and push the change to github.
+GH actions will build the repository and the package archive and make it available on github.io.

+## Deleting charts

+Simply delete the chart source from the `helm-chart-sources` directory.
+Commit and push the change to github.
+GH actions will remove the chart from the repository.

+## Some hosted charts
+This is list is not exhaustive

 - **bluescape-eks-aux**
     * vault-custom-resource templates
     * cert-manager-cluster-issuer templates
     * external-secret templates
     * kubeDB catalogs (mongodb 3.6.13, mongodb 4.0.11, mysql 5.6, postgres 11.1)

 - **bluescape-monitoring-crds**
     * For deploying monitoring CRDs to enable servicemonitors.